 What Significance did the Federal Employers Liability Act have on Claims?

 Even though the railroad industry would like you think otherwise, working on the railroad continues to be a very dangerous job.

 The Federal Railroad Administration continues to track fatalities and injuries of railroad workers and the numbers continue to surpass the average occupation(although the injuries seemed to have gone down over the years).
 The Federal Employers Liability Act affords railroad employees the right to recover damages for an injury incurred in interstate commerce where the injury results in whole or part from the negligence of any employees of the railroad or because of any defect due to negligence with the rail cars, tracks, roadbeds,machinery or other equipment.
 In New York, it means that the Long Island Railroad, Metro North and Amtrak are covered under the Federal Employers Liability Act.
 Even the new JFK Airtrain is covered.

-The FELA/Railroad Accident lawyers in Long Island each have 25 years of experience fighting for clients and protecting their rights.
-Contact our railroad injury lawyers today for a free legal consultation.
+The FELA/Railroad Accident lawyers at Goldstein and Bashner each have 25 years of experience fighting for clients and protecting their rights.
+Our dedicated team could assess your case and help you pursue the compensation you deserve.
+Contact a Long Island railroad accident lawyer today for a free legal consultation.

 Goldstein is the MAN!!!
 I want to take this time and THANK Goldstein and staff for their professionalism and efficient service they have render to me and my case, from day one they kept me posted in everything it had to do with my case not only with my case... they always checked up on me to make sure I was mentally, physically and emotionally stable.
 GOLDSTEIN AND PATRICIA thank you personally for taking the time to hear and understand my issues at hand, always available to hear me out and having various of options to resolve any problems I had.